-To learn how these changes to the competitive market could help you get a better deal, better service, save money or save water, speak to us or visit the industry’s competition information portal here, or to learn more about retail exit, take a look at our answers to the frequently asked questions below.
+To learn how these changes to the competitive market could help you get a better deal, better service, save money or save water, speak to us or visit the industry’s competition information portal, or take a look at our answers to the frequently asked questions below.

 Retail services are all the customer facing activities you currently receive from Yorkshire Water which includes; meter reading, billing, payment handling, water efficiency advice and dealing with customer contacts.

 The changes only apply to non-household premises.
-If your premises are used for business and you pay or are exempted from business rates, you will be eligible to be part of the competitive water retail market.
-If your premises are mixed use, but the primary use is for business purposes or the household use of the premises depends on the non-household activity your premises are very likely to be eligible to be in the market.
-If you are eligible to take part in the new market, we will contact you directly with more information over the next two to three months.
+If your premises are used for business and you pay or are exempt from business rates, you will be eligible to be part of the competitive water retail market.
+If your premises are for mixed use, but the primary use is for business purposes, or the household use of the premises depends on the non-household activity your premises are very likely to be eligible to be in the market.
+If you are eligible to take part in the new market, we will contact you directly with more information over the next month or so.

-If you have any questions about retail exit and what it means to you and your business you can contact your Account Manager, if you have been assigned one, or call Yorkshire Water Business Services on 0345 1 24 24 20.
+If you have any questions about retail competition and what it means to you and your business you can contact your Account Manager, if you have been assigned one, or call Yorkshire Water Business Services on 0345 1 24 24 20.

 Whatever the change in legislation, it's important to remember that we're always here to help businesses get the most from their water and sewerage services and save a little money too.
 Here are a few examples of how we could help your business:

 We're saving businesses 7.5 million litres of water a day and nearly £7 million a year.